YuTingLais/fortiadc-kubernetes-controller/demo.md

   class dataplane dataplane

 ```
-## integrate FortiADC with Kubernetes in a Calico VXLAN environment.
+## Integrate FortiADC with Kubernetes in a Calico VXLAN environment.

 ## Deploy the TCP Virtual Server to expose the PostgreSQL server with SSL enabled.